franciscoguemes/DbWS/README.md

 ## Changing contexts

-When a user is working in multiple projects (i.e. Working at a company and also in his free time working in some different personal projects (i.e. Building a personal site, or contributing to an open source app)) simultaneously one of the things that creates a bigger mental fatigue is to switch between Contexts.
+When a user is working in multiple projects (i.e. Working at a company and also in his free time being involved in some different personal projects (i.e. A personal site, or contributing to an open source app)) simultaneously one of the things that creates a bigger mental fatigue is to switch between Contexts.
 Open all the required apps with the desired configuration.
 Just to setup the environment for start working may take a